 Best Practices:

-• Enable multi-factor authentication (MFA): To protect financial data, MFA is generally the best practice.
-MFA requires two or more verification factors, such as a password, a security token, and biometric data, to access a resource.
+Enable multi-factor authentication (MFA): MFA is generally the best practice for protecting financial data.
+It requires two or more verification factors, such as a password, a security token, and biometric data, to access a resource.
 MFA is best used to protect sensitive data.

 Ensure your online communications are encrypted

 To safeguard your online transactions, you must keep your browser safe and secure at all times.
 Always check for a “lock” icon on your browser’s status bar before sending personal financial information.
-The lock indicates that the website is secure to communicate over the internet.
+The lock indicates that the website is secure for communicating over the internet.

 Educate Employees and Family Members